ChetnaAgarwal/NVIDIA-NIM-Document-RAG/README.md

 source venv/bin/activate    # On Windows, use venv\Scripts\activate

 # Step 3: Create the .env File
 The .env file will store the NVIDIA API key for accessing NVIDIA NIM.
+You can get this key by signing up at: https://build.nvidia.com/nim.
+(1000 credits free on signing up)

 In the root directory of the project, create a new file named .env.
 Open the .env file and add your NVIDIA API key as shown below: